 A cluster is registered using the CLI

 meshctl cluster register command.
-During registration, Service Mesh Hub authenticates to the remote cluster using the user-provided kubeconfig credentials, creates a
+During registration, Service Mesh Hub authenticates to the target cluster using the user-provided kubeconfig credentials, creates a

-ServiceAccount on that cluster for Service Mesh Hub and builds a kubeconfig granting access to the remote cluster which is stored as a
+ServiceAccount on that cluster for Service Mesh Hub and builds a kubeconfig granting access to the target cluster which is stored as a

-Mesh resource to the management plane cluster, linked to the
+Mesh resource to be written to the management plane cluster, linked to the

 KubernetesCluster resource that was written during cluster registration.
-Currently, Service Mesh Hub discovers and manages Istio and Linkerd meshes, with plans to support more in the near future (App Mesh and Consul coming next!)
+Currently, Service Mesh Hub discovers and manages both Istio and Open Service Mesh meshes, with plans to support more in the near future.

-Finally, discovery also looks for services that are exposing the workloads of a mesh, and as before, writes a
+TrafficTargetTranslator looks for services exposing the workloads of a mesh and adds them to the

-At this point, the management plane has a complete view of the meshes, services, and workloads across your multi-cluster, multi-mesh environment.
+At this point, the management plane has a complete view of the meshes, workloads, and traffic targets across your multi-cluster, multi-mesh environment.

 mesh-networking components make decisions about federating the various clusters and meshes.
 The